Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 For many years, the Shur-Line brush extender was my go-to tool for ceiling painting and hard-to-reach cut-ins.
+At the time, it was the only extender available.
 I've painted hundreds of ceilings with this tool, ladder-free, and while I like being able to use any of my paint brushes with this extender, I found the annoying problem with the parts coming loose had worsened over time.

-I ditched the problematic Shur-Line extender and started using the .
-I absolutely love this tool and highly recommend it over the adjustable extenders that hold your brush.
-The Goose Neck does everything the those extenders do without having to play with adjustable parts that come loose while cutting-in.
-Goose Neck extendable paint brush
+I ditched the problematic Shur-Line extender and started using the Goose Neck extendable paint brush exclusively without regret.
+I absolutely love this tool and highly recommend it over the adjustable paint brush adapters that hold your brush.
+The Goose Neck does everything those older extenders do without having to play with adjustable parts that come loose while painting your ceiling lines.

-The neck of the paint brush is completely bendable to any angle.
-After testing this brush on more than one ceiling, I found that the bendable neck stays in place without bending back under pressure.
-You have to really force the neck to bend it.
+The biggest advantage of this tool is the neck of the paint brush is completely bendable to any angle.
+The brush itself is the tool.
+After testing the extendable brush on more than one ceiling, I found that the bendable neck stays in place without bending back under pressure.
+It is made from a hard rubbery plastic.
 The brush itself has a universal thread that screws onto any painting extension pole.
-As a professional painter, I'm always on the lookout for tools that make my job easier and this is one of those tools.
+As a professional painter, I'm always on the lookout for tools that make my job easier, and this one is a game-changer.